-The results of a 2014 IBWA water use benchmarking study show that the amount of water used to produce bottled water products is less than all other types of packaged beverages.
+The results of a 2014 IBWA water and energy use benchmarking study show that the amount of water and energy used to produce bottled water products is less than all other types of packaged beverages.
 On average, only 1.32 liters of water and 0.24 mega joules of energy are used to produce every one liter of finished bottled water, including the liter of water consumed.

 You can download the IBWA Water Use Benchmarking study here.

 IBWA commissioned a Life Cycle Inventory (LCI) study to determine the environmental footprint of the United States bottled water industry.

 The results indicate that bottled water has a very small environmental footprint.
 Key findings of this study show that water is the least environmentally impactful beverage option and that bottled water is the most environmentally responsible packaged drink choice.